SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

 ### Start using the solution

-After the solution is installed, you can view its monitors, dashboards, and saved searches.
+After the solution is installed, you can view its [monitors](#cloud-infrastructure-security-for-aws-monitors), [dashboards](#cloud-infrastructure-security-for-aws-dashboards), and saved searches.

-Many of the monitors contain automated playbooks built specifically for Cloud Infrastructure Security for AWS that you can use for alert remediation.
-For more information about automated playbooks, see [Automated Playbooks in Monitors](/docs/alerts/monitors/use-playbooks-with-monitors/).

 <img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-installed.png')} alt="The screen of the installed solution" style={{border: '1px solid gray'}} width="600"/>